“Prima Lux, Pioneer Batch of AUP - College of Medicine: Shines and Makes HIStory with a Heartbeat for Humanity”

 In the brief history of the College of Medicine written by Dr. Francisco Gayoba, AUP President, he mentioned:

 “August 9, 2015, the medical program was inaugurated.
 We have a unique curriculum compared to other medical schools in the Philippines.
-Our medical students are not only trained to be clinicians, researchers, managers, educators, and social mobilizers, which are outcomes prescribed by the Commission on Higher Education (CHED), but also as physician missionaries.
+Our medical students are not only trained to be clinicians, researchers, managers, educators, and social mobilizers, which are outcomes prescribed by CHED, but also as physician missionaries.
 They take religion and medical ministry courses.”

 Meanwhile, Dr. Miriam Narbarte, the Vice-President for Academic Affairs gave an update about the College of Medicine during the interview:

-“The Doctor of Medicine program was accredited by the International Board of Education, which was recognized by CHED.”
+“The Doctor of Medicine program was accredited by the International Board of Education, which was recognized by the Commission on Higher Education (CHED).

 CHED mandated AUP-COM to accept foreign students if we are accredited by the Federation of Accrediting Agencies (FAAP).
 The College of Medicine is not yet accredited by FAAP, but AUP as an institution is FAAP accredited (Institutional Accreditation).
 It also has the government recognition through the accreditation from the Bureau of Immigration to accept foreign students.
 Above all these, we have the university’s Autonomous Status.”

-Moreover, Dr. Mendoza mentioned during the interview after the tribute to parents, that CHED recognized AUP to accept foreign students within the Southern Asia-Pacific region (SSD).
+Moreover, Dr. Mendoza mentioned during the interview after the Tribute to Parents, that CHED recognized AUP to accept foreign students within the Southern Asia-Pacific Region.

-Elder Ted Wilson, President of the Adventist world church, in his felicitations, remarked “…With a mindset to serve, many prayers, and the work of the Holy Spirit, you are destined for great things!
+Elder Ted Wilson, President of the General Conference, in his felicitations, remarked “…With a mindset to serve, many prayers, and the work of the Holy Spirit, you are destined for great things!
 For “God has given you an opportunity to fill a high destiny.
 Your influence may tell for the truth of God…” (Messages to Young People, p.
 21).

 The legendary milestone of AUP College of Medicine is HIStory — His story of greatness, faithfulness, and lovingkindness for the physician missionaries; an amazing gift to humanity!